vovkos/doxyrest/doc/manual/rst/lua_Compound.rst

 	m_path

-Holds a forward-slash-separated path to the compound starting from the global namespace.
+Holds a string with a forward-slash-separated path to the compound starting from the global namespace.
 For example, C++ class ``sys::win::WaitableTimer`` will have its path encoded as ``sys/win/WaitableTimer``.

 This field can be used to reconstruct a fully qualified name of the compound.